kssrr/german-media-scrape/README.md

 If you are unfamiliar with git, you can copy-paste & run the `setup.R`-script, which will also install the dependencies for you.

 Preliminary data can be downloaded [here](https://archive.org/details/german-media-scrape_202302), at archive.org.
 It includes scrapes for TAZ, Zeit, Süddeutsche Zeitung, Spiegel & WELT (all articles from January 01st 2020 to December 31st 2022).
 The uncompressed data is around 3.5GB.
-Some articles lack the title due to an earlier problem; we will add this back in down the road.
+Some sites lack article titles; this is due to an earlier problem & we will add them back in later versions.

 ## Examples